OpenApi-5p/py5paisa/README.md

 print(Client.get_buy())

-To get list current trades use:- print(Client.get_trade())
+To get list of current trades use:- print(Client.get_trade())

 ```